 I don’t know whether I was lucky not to get stretch marks on my belly when I had both of my babies or whether it was the stretch mark creams I used.
 What I do know is, I used stretch mark creams and stretch mark oils religiously and believe it was this that left my belly stretch mark free.
 Interestingly, I didn’t focus much on my bottom and thighs which is where most of my stretch marks appeared.
-I personally still don’t go without using some type of stretch mark treatment, even after having my babies, which is why I thought I’d put together some stretch mark cream reviews covering the best stretch mark creams, with a couple of my favourites included in the list.
+I personally still don’t go without using some type of stretch mark treatment, even after having my babies, which is why I thought I’d put together some stretch mark cream reviews covering the best stretch mark cream in Australia, with a couple of my favourites included in the list.

 The truth about stretch mark creams